collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_2_BlockFree_OFIA.md

 ---
 title: Opioid-Free Intraoperative Anesthesia (OFIA) Without Nerve Blocks (Protocol 2)
-version: 1.3
+version: 1.4
-last-updated: 2025-12-08
+last-updated: 2025-12-14
 ---

 # Protocol 2 – Opioid-Free Intraoperative Anesthesia (OFIA) Without Nerve Blocks (rTKA)

 Block-free opioid-free intraoperative anesthesia (OFIA) pathway for robot-assisted total knee arthroplasty (rTKA) when regional blocks are not feasible or not desired.
-This protocol aims to preserve the benefits of OFIA (low PONV, smooth emergence, early mobilization) by relying on multimodal systemic adjuncts and **surgeon periarticular infiltration** instead of ACB/IPACK.
+This protocol aims to preserve the benefits of OFIA (reduced opioid exposure, smoother recovery profile in many patients, and ERAS-aligned early mobilization) by relying on multimodal systemic adjuncts and **surgeon periarticular infiltration** instead of ACB/IPACK.

 Protocols are **informed by** ERAS 2024, ASA/APSF 2024, and ASRA 2024–2025 guidance but **do not replace** institutional policies or attending anesthesiologist judgment.

 > **Educational Use Only – Not a Clinical Guideline**
 > - All doses are **typical adult ranges** and must be individualized, especially in elderly, frail, OSA, or significant comorbidity.
 > - Pathway selection is **attending- and institution-dependent**.
-> - Dose adjustments and contraindications for special populations are detailed in
+> - Dose adjustments and contraindications for special populations are detailed in:
->   **`Adjuncts_Contraindications_Safety.md`** and should be applied here.
+>   **`Protocol_Adjuncts_and_Contraindications.md`** and should be applied here.
+> - This protocol uses **conservative guardrails** to reduce misuse risk.

 ---